deCadeh/klogger/README.md

-For my boys (and girls?) at SC2: a simple sample Windows keylogger.
+For my boys at the SC2: a simple sample Windows keylogger.
 Core functionality only.

 ## Known issues
 Outputs all printable characters in caps.